About the artist

 Artist statement

-My work excavates the emotional residue of objects—what’s inherited, imposed, or internalized.
-I move between paintings and mixed media sculptures, using my art as a way to process what language can’t always be trusted to communicate.
+My work excavates the emotional residue of my subject matter—what’s inherited, imposed, or internalized.
+I move between paintings and mixed media sculptures, using my art as a way to better understand the world around me.

 I’m drawn to the tension between beauty and discomfort: